MattBarkway/flow-parser/README.md

 It provides a fast, reliable, and flexible way to process large flow files in both Rust and Python.

-### Features

-Generic parser for pipe-delimited (|) structured files

-Optimized for large files typical in energy sector workflows

-Easy-to-use Python API through pyo3 bindings

-Fully written in Rust for performance and safety

 ### Installation